 Infrastructure Recommendations for Implementation of Executive Order 13419

-Aeronautics Science & Technology Subcommittee (ASTS) of the National Science and Technology Council (NSTC) is currently working to implement the provisions of Executive Order 13419, and of the National Aeronautics and Space Administration Authorization Act of 2005 (PL109-155), that require the federal government to establish a new National Aeronautics Research and Development Plan.
-Included in the plan is a coordinated approach to managing U.S. Government aeronautics research, development, and test and evaluation infrastructure identified as critical national assets required to maintain and advance world-class U.S. experimental and computational R&D capabilities.
+The Aeronautics Science & Technology Subcommittee (ASTS) of the National Science and Technology Council (NSTC) is currently working to implement the provisions of Executive Order 13419, and of the National Aeronautics and Space Administration Authorization Act of 2005 (PL109-155), that require the federal government to establish a new National Aeronautics Research and Development Plan.
+Included in the plan is a coordinated approach to managing U.S. Government aeronautics research, development, and test and evaluation infrastructure identified as critical national assets required to maintain and to advance world-class U.S. experimental and computational R&D capabilities.

 Civil Aeronautics Research and Technology